-Last month, I wrote an article 3 Habits of a freshman writer (and why you should concentrate on only these) where I urged beginning writers to focus on developing just the following three habits:
+Last month, I wrote about 3 Habits of a freshman writer (and why you should concentrate on only these) in your first year, where I urged the new writers to focus on developing just three habits:

 - daily reading and

-- organizing your writing and notes from reading in such a way you can find them when you need them.
+- organizing your writing and notes from reading so you can find them when you need them.

-While working on developing these habits, a day will come, when you feel that you have wasted the whole day if you had to go to the bed without writing something.
+While working on developing these habits, a day will come when you feel that you have wasted the whole day if you had to go to bed without writing something.

-You will have a nagging feeling if you have not filed away the scribbling you did on the back of an envelope when your diary was not handy or notes you took on a piece of paper while reading the amazing book you accidentally found in the library.
+You would have a nagging feeling if you did not file away the scribbling you did on the back of an envelope when your diary was not handy or notes you took on a piece of paper while reading the amazing book you accidentally found in the library.

 When this starts happening frequently, congratulations.
 You are now in the sophomore year as a writer and ready to develop three habits of sophomores.
 They are:

 - introduce yourself as a writer